Azithromycin use while Breastfeeding

 Summary of Use during Lactation

 Maternal Levels.
-A woman who was 1 day postpartum was given 1 gram of azithromycin orally.
+A woman who was 1 day postpartum was given 1 g of azithromycin orally.
 Forty-eight hours later her milk azithromycin was 0.64 mg/L. An oral regimen of 500 mg daily for 5 days was started and more milk samples were obtained.
 One hour after the first dose, breastmilk contained 1.3 mg/L and 30 hours after the third dose milk contained 2.8 mg/L. Because of the slow clearance and accumulation of azithromycin, it is difficult to interpret these milk levels.
 The dose that the infant would receive in milk would gradually increase for several days because maternal blood levels would increase until steady-state had been reached.
 If the level of 2.8 mg/L is used as an approximate trough level, an exclusively breastfed infant would receive a minimum of 0.42 mg/kg daily compared to the dose of 5 to 10 mg/kg daily used in infants of 6 months and over.

 Infant Levels.
 Relevant published information was not found as of the revision date.

 Effects in Breastfed Infants

 A cohort study of infants diagnosed with infantile hypertrophic pyloric stenosis found that affected infants were 2.3 to 3 times more likely to have a mother taking a macrolide antibiotic during the 90 days after delivery.
 Stratification of the infants found the odds ratio to be 10 for female infants and 2 for male infants.
 All of the mothers of affected infants nursed their infants.
 Most of the macrolide prescriptions were for erythromycin, but only 7% were for azithromycin.
 However, the authors did not state which macrolide was taken by the mothers of the affected infants.